paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Completed speed typing game tutorial and added high score functionality
 * Wrote a blog post on using git workflow and posted to blog
+* Started to review React by beginning the React section on FCC

 #### Project:
 * Made some corrections to links and pages titles on portfolio in response to suggestions on Twitter